component-driven/component-driven-development/Readme.md

 Then run:

-- `npm start` to work on exercises
+- `npm start` to work on exercises and run the completed style guide
 - `npm run app` to run the completed app

+Or:

+- `npm run exercises` to work on exercises
 - `npm run styleguide` to run the completed style guide

 ## Tech stack